onehilltech/ember-cli-custom-properties/README.md

 In the example above, `foo` is mapped to `--foo` and `fooBar` is mapped to `--foo-bar`.

+> Custom property values are Promise aware.
+This is useful when the custom property's
+> value must be computed in the background.

 ### Custom Property Bindings

 The custom properties defined in `customProperties` are automatically mapped to CSS